Quick tips for buying a used car

-If a salesman tries to put pressure on you to buy, tell them that you are not going to make a decision that day.
+If a salesperson tries to put pressure on you to buy, tell them that you are not going to make a decision that day.
 Explain that you will have to check out other dealers before you decide which car to buy.
-Sometimes the salesperson will say the car might not be there tomorrow but that's just to get you to buy it faster.
+Sometimes the salesperson will say the car might not be there tomorrow, but that's just to get you to buy it faster.
 If you are uncomfortable with the salesman, ask for another one.
-If they won't give you a different salesperson, leave.
+If they don't give you a different salesperson, leave.

 What if a dealer or salesman makes a promise about a car but doesn't keep the promise?